VladislavRUS/MagentaTask/README.md

 Application allows you to manage entities.

-First you need to load an xml file, that contains cities and distances between them.
+First you need to load an xml file (to test you can use the one in docs folder), that contains cities and distances between them.

 You can watch: